Flu Breakdown: The 2017 Influenza Season

 The exact timing of the flu season is unpredictable and varies from year to year; generally, the season peaks between December and February, although activity can last as late as May.

 Unlike seasons past, there are only several injectable flu vaccines available at this time.
 Previously, a live attenuated influenza vaccine – more commonly known as a nasal flu spray – had been on the market; however, it was not recommended this season due to lack of efficacy.
-Perhaps it will return to market in subsequent years following additional studies, but no additional information has been released from the CDC or FDA.
+Perhaps it will return to the market in subsequent years following additional studies, but no additional information has been released from the CDC or FDA.

 Current 2017 vaccination options available to the general public are the standard single dose inactivated injectable, a high-dose injectable for individuals over 65, a vaccination made from the virus grown in cell culture, and an injection made using a recombinant vaccine that does not require the use of flu virus.
 The availability of each vaccine depends on the manufacturer and each individual provider or facility.